 - A small discreet watch (no smart watches – recording and communicating devices are not permissible)

 - Small objects of religious significance (i.e. a cross, worn on a chain beneath the shirt)

-We ask the children to either remove these objects during PE and games, or cover them with ‘micro pore’.
+We ask the children to either remove earrings and all other jewellery items during PE lessons.

 Make up, Nail Varnish and Transfers